 Translated by Hilary Keyes

-Complete Uji Guide - Travel In The Town Of Tea And Matcha In Kyoto
+Uji Complete Guide - Travel To The Phoenix Hall In Kyoto's Town Of Tea

 Written by Denis Ishino

-Uji is located south of Kyoto City, famous for Byodoin Temple, a UNESCO World Heritage site.
-Uji is also a green tea and matcha lover's paradise.
-Read to learn about how to get to Uji, things to do, and where to drink delicious tea at this ideal day trip destination.
+Uji, located south of Kyoto City, is famous for the Phoenix Hall of Byodoin Temple, a UNESCO World Heritage site.
+Uji is also well-known for its production of green tea.
+Read more to learn how to get to Uji, things to do, and where to drink delicious tea in this charming town just south of Kyoto.

-strong>Uji is located in the southern region of Kyoto Prefecture, home to World Heritage site-designated Byodoin Temple, many historic buildings, and delicious matcha and green tea.
+Uji, located south of Kyoto in Kyoto Prefecture, is home to Byodoin Temple and its famous Phoenix Hall, a World Heritage site.
+The city boasts beautiful museums, historic buildings, as well as delicious matcha and green tea.
 Conveniently accessible from Kyoto via train or taxi, this nature-filled area is a must-visit day trip when traveling in Kyoto.

-This article covers in-depth how to get to Uji, points of interest, where to shop for and enjoy tea in Uji, and travel tips.
+This article covers details on how to get to Uji, points of interest, where to shop for and enjoy tea in Uji, and other travel tips.

 Table of Contents: